o8t/technical-evaluation-react/README.md

 ![Good Clowns](https://live.staticflickr.com/1144/748033123_fc7978316b_b.jpg)
 ![Bad Clowns](https://live.staticflickr.com/65535/3998720576_59601eb22a.jpg)

 As a response to the clown influx, the local government has started to create a clown-tracking application.
 They have tasked you with building a UI where clowns can register themselves, provide some basic profile information, and upload a profile picture.
+Thats the bare minimum.

-They then want to build upon this basic version of the application to try to organize the clown's by posse, search by clown attributes, remove clowns from the database as they retire and... other clown-related things the Mayor dreams up.
+In future iterations they want to build upon this basic version of the application to try to organize the clown's by posse, search by clown attributes, remove clowns from the database as they retire and... other clown-related things the Mayor dreams up.
+These are avenues you might choose to take up, or go your own way and add some other novel features.

 Remember, the happiness of the town's children depends on you!